 Each department head will review the fall contingency plans with staff in their respective departments by July 15th.
-Before any contingency plan is activated, a meeting (zoom) will be called to review the contingency plan that is about to be implemented.
+Before any contingency plan is activated, a meeting (zoom) will be called to review the Primary Responsibility ender contingency plan that is about to be implemented.